rhel-labs/learn-katacoda/sql-server-cstore/step2.md

 # Tuning SQL Server on Red Hat Enterprise Linux

-In this step we will be using the `cpudist` terminal to run tools and commands to optimize SQL Server on Red Hat Enterprise Linux.
+>**NOTE:** In this step we will be using the *cpudist* terminal to run tools and commands to optimize SQL Server on Red Hat Enterprise Linux.
+Select the *cpudist* terminal to run commands in this step.

 The tuned tuning service can adapt the operating system to perform better under certain workloads by setting a tuning profile.
 The `tuned-adm` command-line tool allows users to switch between different tuning profiles.